 3. Dreamlight and LDPR

-At this point in my Daz Studio lighting journey, I saw a picture in the Daz3D Gallery that had wonderful lighting, and used something called Light Dome Pro – R. I was intrigued.
+At this point in my Daz Studio lighting journey, I saw a picture in the Daz3D Gallery that had wonderful lighting, and used something called Light Dome Pro – R (There is now also a version for Iray).
+I was intrigued.

 Based on the beginner skill level I had at the time, I learned a lot from the tutorial.
 I now started learning how to add glow, tint, depth, and better contrast to my pictures.
 Compare the image below and my previous images, and you can see a marked improvement.